What to Expect Before, During, and After Anesthesia

 How Can Parents Help?

-Anesthesia is usually very safe and most kids have no problems.
-Some research says that general anesthesia or being sedated for a long time in children under 3 years old can lead to changes in brain development.
-But more recent data is reassuring.
-Long-term studies to investigate this continue.
-Talk with your health care provider if your child is younger than 3 and you have concerns about them getting anesthesia.
+Anesthesia is usually very safe, and most kids have no problems with it.
+Some studies say that general anesthesia or being sedated for a long time in children under 3 years old can lead to changes in brain development, but research is ongoing.
+Talk with your health care provider if your child is younger than 3 and you have concerns about getting anesthesia.

 Other questions you may want to ask: